Words for a Scattering Ashes Ceremony: Gentle Sayings for Letting Go

 Closing the Ceremony

 You might close with gratitude — to nature, to your loved one, to everyone present.
+The closing brings the ceremony to a gentle end and helps everyone transition out of the sacred space and back into the world.

 "Thank you for every sunrise we shared.
 You are part of all of them now."